hashkat/hashkat/docs/visualization.md

 #### Number of Edges

-You can find the number of edges in your network by entering the command:
+To find the number of edges in your network, entering the command:

 ```python
 nx.number_of_edges(G)